Drucka1/Pacman/README.md

+# ⚠️ We do not own the initial project ⚠️

+**Warning :** This repository is forked from [https://github.com/aksalcido/Pacman].
+We used it to add IA to the game (school project).
+In this way we'd like to thank aksalcido for his work.

+---

 # Pacman

 A Python influenced-version of the well known arcade game, Pacman.
 The game immediately starts when the `main.pyw` file is ran.
 The program does not contain a Main Menu, but does include levels and acceleration of the game.
 Losing all the lives results in a Game Over screen, and the program is done.

 # Requirements

 - Python must be installed: https://www.python.org/downloads/ - (Python 2 not supported)
 - Latest version of Pillow must be installed: https://pillow.readthedocs.io/en/stable/

 # Libraries Used

 `tkinter` - Graphics library that allows the game to be playable with constant updates <br />
 `os`- Supported the GameImage class, and allowed images to be organized in it's own directory <br />
 `PIL.ImageTk` - Handles the special images used for Pacman, Enemies, and Pickup objects <br />